The Tale of Mad Dog’s Christmas

 Racum and Mad Dog walked hand in hand through the Big Dark Forest to the Raccoon family’s house.
 They sang Christmas carols all the way there.

 Mad Dog never had to steal from anyone ever again.
-Everyone in the Big Dark Forest learned to respect Mad Dog and he learned to respect them.
-They also began to trust him and he in return, also trusted them.
-He became close friends with everyone in the Big Dark Forest and he is now living in a bigger den and is very happy.
+Everyone in the Big Dark Forest learned to respect Mad Dog, and he learned to respect them.
+They also began to trust him, and he, in return, also trusted them.
+He became close friends with everyone in the Big Dark Forest, and he is now living in a bigger den and is very happy.

 Moral of this Story: